 Whether you’re a builder, window cleaner, roofer or working in any other type of trade involving working at heights there are some serious points for you and your employer to consider beyond having a hard hat and harness to remain safe.
 There are some serious do’s and don’ts that need to be considered and implemented in order to prevent serious incidents or even fatalities at work.

-The Health and Safety Executive’s published news reports on their media centre in respect of employers who were fined for breaching Health and Safety Regulations, there are numerous reports in respect of employees being injured as a result of a fall from working at height.
+The Health and Safety Executive’s media centre publishes news reports about employers fined for violating Health and Safety Regulations, with numerous accounts of employees injured from falls while working at height.

 Recent reports of falls from heights at work

-Again, in September 2016 a factory was fined £210,000 and ordered to pay costs as a worker had fallen through a factory roof skylight onto a concrete floor seven meters below and died shortly after.
+In September 2016, authorities fined a factory £210,000 and ordered it to pay costs because a worker fell seven meters through a roof skylight onto a concrete floor and died shortly after the fall.
 The HSE investigation found that the company failed to appreciate the risks to their maintenance workers when working on the roofs.
 They had carried out an inadequate generic risk assessment, which failed to identify the risks and control measures necessary when its employees were working at height.

-In October 2016, a roofing company was fined £200,000.
-The companies employee was fitting battens on the roof around holes for the skylights when he stepped on a membrane covering one of the holes and fell approximately five metres.
-HSE report the company failed to properly identify and put in place controls for controlling the hazard of falling through the roof once the boards were removed.
-As a result of the accident the employee sustained two broken wrists and four fractures to the skull and was hospitalised for fifteen days.
-He has not been able to return to this type of work.
+In October 2016, authorities fined a roofing company £200,000.
+An employee of the company was installing battens on the roof near skylight openings when he accidentally stepped on a membrane covering one of these openings and fell about five metres.
+The HSE found that the company had not adequately identified and implemented controls to manage the risk of falling through the roof after removing the boards.
+The accident resulted in the employee suffering two broken wrists and four skull fractures, leading to a fifteen-day hospital stay.
+He has been unable to return to this line of work since.

 What these examples highlight is the severity of injuries you as a business could face if you are not aware of the dangers of working at heights and prepared for the same.
-The Health and Safety Executive and RIDDOR recently reported that over half of the fatal injuries to workers were of three kinds, being struck by a vehicle, being struck by a moving object, or, of course, falling from heights.
+The Health and Safety Executive and RIDDOR recently reported that three causes accounted for over half of worker fatalities: strikes by vehicles, hits from moving objects, or falls from heights.
 This is because the risk of falling from heights can occur in so many of today’s professions.

 What can you do to prevent an accident at work when working at heights?